Khaled1621/Khaled-Ammoura-Quantum-Programming-Project/README.md

      - Calculations of expectation values and probability distributions
      - Explanations of results and answers to conceptual questions

-3. **`Quantum Mini-Project.zip`**
+3. **`KhaledAmmoura_Project`**
-   - This ZIP file contains all the code implementations for the quantum programming project.
-Ensure to unzip this file before running the code.
-The ZIP archive includes:
+   - This file contains all the code implementations for the quantum programming project.
+The file archive includes:
      - Python scripts for each problem
      - Sample outputs and verification code